ZSR3004/Cell-Tracking/docs/PACKAGE_DOCS.md

 pip install git+https://github.com/ZSR3004/Cell-Tracking.git
 ```

-We highly recommend also installing supplementary packages like `numpy` to manipulate arrays and `matplotlib` to create your own visualization.
+This may take a while.
+We highly recommend also installing supplementary packages like `numpy` to manipulate arrays and `matplotlib` to create your
+own visualization.

 ```bash
 pip install matplotlib numpy